jlento/myspack/README.md

 # myspack

-Use cases for user-space Spack chained to system Spack.
+Use cases and an example setup for user-space Spack chained to system Spack.

-System administrators work hard to make spack system software installs robust, and hard to mess up --- for a good reason.
-This setup has the opposite goal, to allow trying out spack and messing with it easy.
-Read the disclaimer :)
+System administrators work hard to make spack system software installs robust, and hard to mess up --- for obvious reasons.
+This setup has a different goal, to allow trying out spack and messing with it easy, within user-space, but compatible enough with the system spack to be useful.
+Read the disclaimer!

+Possible uses of this kind of setup include

+- convenient environmant for developing spack packages

+- installing user/project scope packages that can benefit from already installed system package dependencies

 ## Disclaimer

-Please, do NOT run any of this stuff with admin priviledges, in the machines with the write mounted system software root, with your other admin account, etc, and you should be safe --- or rather, everybody else should be safe :)
+Please, do NOT run any of this stuff with admin priviledges, in machines with write mounted system software root, with your other admin account, etc, and you should be safe --- or rather, everybody else should be safe :)

 All files touched should be under this directory, only.

 Out of the box, this should only work in puhti.csc.fi.
-Setup in other machines likely needs adaptation.
+Setup in other machines will need adaptation.

 ## Setup